codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-pipelines.md

 ## Create a release

 To create a release, use the **octopusdeploy-create-release** step.
 Provide the details for your Octopus instance, and the project you would like to create a release for.
 Optional arguments help to customize the creation of the release.
 You can specify version control details, select packages and provide release notes.
-This step returns a json object with properties "Channel" and "Version" for the release that was created.
+This step returns a json object with properties `Channel` and `Version` for the release that was created.

 ## Deploy a release

 To deploy a release, use the **octopusdeploy-deploy-release** step.
 Provide details for your Octopus instance, and the project and release you want to deploy.
 Additionally, you can provide optional arguments to specify guided failure mode and variables.
-This step returns a json array of created deployments, with properties "DeploymentId" and "ServerTaskId".
+This step returns a json array of created deployments, with properties `DeploymentId` and `ServerTaskId`.

 ## Deploy a tenanted release

 To deploy a tenanted release, use the **octopusdeploy-deploy-release-tenanted** step.
 Provide the details for your Octopus instance, and the tenants you want to deploy to.
 You will need to provide either tenants or tenant tags.
 To deploy an untenanted release, use the **octopusdeploy-deploy-release** step.
 Optional arguments help to customize the deployment of the release.
 You can specify prompted variable values, tenants, tenant tags, and guided failure mode.
-This step returns a json array of created deployments, with properties "DeploymentId" and "ServerTaskId".
+This step returns a json array of created deployments, with properties `DeploymentId` and `ServerTaskId`.

 ## Run a runbook

 To run a runbook, use the **octopusdeploy-run-runbook** step.
 Provide the name of the runbook that you want to run, as well as the project and environment name(s).
 Optional arguments include variables to use within the runbook, the option to run for specific tenants or tenant tags, as well as the option to use guided failure mode.
-This returns a json array of created runbook runs, with properties "RunbookRunId" and "ServerTaskId".
+This returns a json array of created runbook runs, with properties `RunbookRunId` and `ServerTaskId`.

 ## Push build information

 To push build information for a project, use the **octopusdeploy-push-build-information** step.
 Provide a list of packages that need build information, a build information json file and a version number.

-By default, the step will fail if build information already exists, but this can be configured using the `OVERWRITE_MODE` option ('fail', 'overwrite', or 'ignore').
+By default, the step will fail if build information already exists, but this can be configured using the `OVERWRITE_MODE` option (`fail`, `overwrite`, or `ignore`).
 Sample build information json file:

 ```json